-Fines may be levied by the Domestic Bursar for breaches of accommodation rules.
-Where damage has been caused, the cost of repairs or replacement may be charged in addition.
+Charges may be levied by the Domestic Bursar for breaches of accommodation rules and where damage has been caused, the cost of repairs or replacement.

 In the case of repeated breaches, the Domestic Bursar may withdraw an individual student's access to specific domestic facilities, for whatever period is deemed suitable, or recommend to the Bursar that an individual's licence to occupy is withdrawn.
 Where appropriate, students may also be referred to the Student Conduct Officer.